 - Advantages:

-- Control over the process
+- Direct control over the timeline

 - Disadvantages: